tonethar/IGME-430-Fall-2020/weekly/week-6.md

     - Solution #1 - two Terminal (or GitBash or whatever) windows running at same time
     - Solution #2 - Use unix `fg` and `bg` commands - https://www.thegeekdiary.com/understanding-the-job-control-commands-in-linux-bg-fg-and-ctrlz/

+23. And we'll need to add `--watch ./hosted` to our `"nodemon"` script

 ## IV.
 Resources
 - https://www.npmjs.com/package/nodemon